If you have started to realise that something deeper may be driving how you think, feel, and react, you are already beginning to be self aware.

 “Why do I keep repeating the same patterns?”

-“Why doesn’t my life feel like mine anymore?”
+“Why doesn’t my life feel like mine?”

-Understanding yourself gives you those answers.
+Understanding yourself gives you somewhere honest to begin.

-Not by forcing change —
+Not by forcing change.

 As your self awareness grows, you may begin to recognise:

-This isn’t about judging yourself.
+This is not about judging yourself.

-It’s about understanding yourself.
+It is about understanding yourself.

 If you’re ready to go deeper, these are the key areas to explore: